bradh352/ansible-scripts/roles/sonic/README.md

     - [View EVPN routes](#view-evpn-routes)

 ## Overview
-This is an ansible role to try to configure an installation of SONiC, it is designed to work on any switch supported by SONiC.
+This is an ansible role to configure an installation of SONiC, it is designed to work on any switch supported by SONiC.
 While it is recommended to use this against a fresh install, in theory it should be able to operate against an already configured installation.

 This role is designed to be idempotent and encapsulate the ***complete*** configuration of the switch.
-It is not meant to perform a manual update of a single setting, instead it reads in the variables set that represent the entirety of the switch configuration and applies the diff of the configuration from the current state.
-It is expected most changes to the variables in this role which modify the switch configuration can be completed without any sort of outage (other than the obvious reasons, like you disabled the port you're using to connect to the switch and configure it).
+It is not meant to perform a manual update of a single setting, instead it reads in the variables which represent the entirety of the switch configuration and applies the diff of the configuration from the current state.
+It is expected most changes to the configuration variables in this role can be completed without any sort of outage (other than the obvious reasons, like you disabled the port you're using to connect to the switch and configure it).

 In some circumstances this may detect the configuration change is too large and require a reboot; this is true on a fresh installation, and likely if